 Nicola Fennel has spent the past 10 years as a college counselor in New York City.
-Growing up on the island of Jamaica, she sees luxury in things US students often take for granted, like having a MetroCard to get to school.
+Growing up on the island of Jamaica, she sees luxury in things students in the United States often take for granted, like having a MetroCard to get to school.

 Before moving to the borough of Queens at 14, Fennel knew children who walked long distances to get to school or, if they lived in particularly remote areas, didn’t always have transportation to make it at all.